Bosnia's Tide Of Human Misery

 Set in the middle of the bloodiest European conflict since the Second World War, Goodbye Sarajevo is a moving and compelling true story of courage, hope and extraordinary human kindness.

-In November 2008 the author was delighted to get the following message regarding the 16 year-old refugee, Zenaida/Zinaida/Zina, who appears in this article.
-He had not had news of her for 16 years and until then had no idea if or how she had survived the tragic war in former Yugoslavia.
+In November 2008 I was delighted to get the following message regarding the 16 year-old refugee, Zenaida/Zinaida/Zina, who appears in this article.
+I had not had news of her for 16 years and had no idea if or how she had survived the tragic war in former Yugoslavia.

 "Christopher, I was with the U.S. IPTF (Police Task Force) in Bosnia 98-03.
 You wrote an article in 1992 including a refugee Zenaida...
 I thought you might like to know what happened to her as she shared with me how you were really concerned and had the respect of the refugees.
 'Zina' is now in the Atlanta Georgia area working for me... now the manager of the business with a modest salary and bonuses, a beautiful daughter and, of all the bad she went through, she remembers those that care.
 After leaving Split the journey was still hard ahead for all of them.
 Thank you for being a reporter that cares.
 You should know that years later your impact of kindness may never be forgotten.
 I hope this mail finds you and in good health."

-© (1992) Christopher Long.
+© (1992) Christopher A. Long.
 Copyright, Syndication & All Rights Reserved Worldwide.

 The text and graphical content of this and linked documents are the copyright of their author and or creator and site designer, Christopher Long, unless otherwise stated.
 No publication, reproduction or exploitation of this material may be made in any form prior to clear written agreement of terms with the author or his agents.